KamiCreed/pyaivchat/README.md

 EVENT_TYPE=<live/upcoming>
 ```

-EVENT\_TYPE can be either `live` or `upcoming` depending on whether you started this bot while you are
+EVENT\_TYPE can be either be `live` or `upcoming` depending on whether you ran this bot while you are
 streaming or simply created a YouTube event in anticipation. `upcoming` only looks for the most recent
-publicly published livestream event.
+_publicly_ published livestream event.

-Log in to Google Cloud Developer console and enable the YouTube API and
+Log in to Google Cloud Developer console and enable the YouTube API and [generate a client
-generate a client secret, exporting it as a file and place it in this directory named `client_secret.json`.
+secret](https://developers.google.com/youtube/registering_an_application), exporting it as a file and place it
+in this directory named `client_secret.json`.

 # Running